My Teen Crashed His Car, and Now Our Insurance Has Tripled. What Now?

 A defensive driving course is a good idea for any driver, as many insurers will offer a discount to policyholders who've taken one.
 It's a good way to demonstrate your commitment to safe driving.

-While the discount is going to be small in comparison to the post-accident rate hike, every little bit helps.
+While the discount is going to be small in comparison with the post-accident rate hike, every little bit helps.
 It's also a good way to teach your teen better defensive driving skills so that they can avoid accidents in the future.

 Consider alternative ways to lower your premium